raspberrypilearning/mood-indicator/en/step_3.md

 --- task ---

-Import the Python library for the type of LED that you are using:
+Import the type of LED that you are using from the picozero library:

 --- collapse ---

 ---
-title: Import the single LED library
+title: Import the single LED
 ---

 --- code ---